-Engine misfires finding and fixing them.
-Misfires can cause the driver to feel a jerking action while driving.
+Engine misfires can cause the driver to feel a jerking motion while driving.

 - Engine mechanical